 What should I expect?

 Expect to be warmly greeted by members of the parish and offered a service bulletin for the day's worship.
 The bulletin refers to the exact page numbers in the Book of Common Prayer found in the pew rows.
 The first part of the service includes hymns, prayers, Scripture readings, a sermon, a financial offering, the sign of peace and announcements.
 The second part of our worship is the Holy Communion, in which we receive blessed Bread and Wine as the Real Presence of Christ.
-All are welcome tto come forward to receive the elements or a prayer of blessing from Father John.
+All are welcome to come forward to receive the elements or a prayer of blessing.
 The Book of Common Prayer and the bulletin serve as guides for the service.
 Any children who begin in the nursery and wish to join the congregation are welcomed during the peace and announcements portion so that they may receive a prayer of blessing during the Communion.
-To learn about the details of the service and about why we do what we do, consider taking the Inquirer's Class with Father John.
+To learn about the details of the service and about why we do what we do, consider taking the Inquirer's Class.

 Where are you located?